 The group will likely get frustrated with one another as they work out the team dynamics.
-This is normal and a healthy team will work this out with respectful communication and a gaining a better understanding of one another and the work.
+This is normal and a healthy team will work this out with respectful communication and gain a better understanding of one another and the work.

 Do this to help your team move through the Storming stage:

 - Create a psychologically safe space for team members to share thoughts and ideas.

 - Stay calm during arguments.
 Focus on listening carefully to understand why certain points were made.
 Try to find common ground rather than focusing on differences.
 Remember that every person brings something unique to the table.
 By respecting those differences, you can encourage collaboration instead of competition.

 - Encourage team members to communicate with one another.
 This helps them better understand one another.
 By getting clear on thoughts and expectations, they’ll work together and collaborate more easily.

 - It’s critical to build trust during this phase.
 Establish ground rules for communicating respectfully.
 Make sure everyone gets to share their ideas and opinions.
 Conflict can be productive and helpful, so don’t jump in to stop discussion every time team members disagree.
 Pay attention and make sure team members communicate in a healthy and respectful manner.